LiterallyTheOne/LiterallyTheOne.github.io/site/content/posts/2025-08-02-train-on-colab/index.md

 draft = false
-title = 'Train on google colab' description = "A post about my approach to train my model on google colab" tags = ["Python", "Google Colab", "Kaggle", "Deep learning"] image = "train_on_colab.png"
+title = 'Train on google colab' description = "A post about my approach to train my model on google colab" tags = ["Python", "Google-Colab", "Kaggle", "Deep-learning"] image = "train_on_colab.png"
 +++